elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 We're adding our new fields to the `"players"` schema.
 Each of our new fields is a `:string` type, and also note that the `password` field is marked with `virtual: true`.

+Since we want every player to have a unique individual `username` field, we also add `unique:true` to the schema.

 ## Player Changeset